-I help people who are stuck or struggling to cope with change, trauma, grief and loss, couples and family dynamics.
+I help people who are stuck or struggling to cope with change, trauma, grief and loss, and difficult couple and family dynamics.
 I also support clients who are seeking to make lasting lifestyle improvements for their health and wellness.
 I'm also trained in expressive arts therapies including writing for healing.
-I am especially interested in supporting women and people of color.
+I support people of all backgrounds and I am especially interested in supporting women and people of color.

 More Info About My Practice

-As a Mental Health Counselor and Holistic Health Coach, I have more than 8 years' experience in working with individuals and couples on issues ranging from overeating to strained relationships to depression and anxiety.
-Incorporating narrative and expressive therapies and Transformative Language Arts, I can help you to understand how you think and relate to your world.
+As a Psychotherapist and Holistic Health Coach, I have more than 8 years' experience in working with individuals and couples on issues ranging from strained relationships to depression and anxiety to overeating.
+Incorporating narrative and expressive therapies, I can help you understand how you think and relate to your world.
 I also apply cognitive-behavioral techniques to help you identify and change negative patterns of thinking and behaving.
 I am specially trained to help with trauma, grief and loss, couples and family dynamics, and addiction and compulsive behaviors.

-The Center for Optimal Performance is a community of independent professionals who offer a wide range of services including psychotherapy, coaching, peak performance training, hypnosis, biofeedback, relational training and health and wellness consulting.
-The Center offers innovative strategies for personal, professional and organizational growth.
+Positive Psychology Associates is a community of independent professionals who offer a wide range of services including psychotherapy, coaching, peak performance training, hypnosis, biofeedback, relational training and health and wellness consulting.
+PPA offers innovative strategies for personal, professional and organizational growth.

 What I Love about Being a Psychotherapist

 I find it deeply fulfilling to help people learn about themselves, find their voice and take steps to change their relationship to themselves and others.
 Those "aha" moments can often be unearthed through traditional "talk" therapy or by incorporating expressive arts like writing and drawing, which help you go where you may not otherwise venture.
 Therapy is a tool to help you to get unstuck and become unstoppable.

 Why Going to Therapy Does Not Mean You are Weak or Flawed